cre-dev/pub-data-visualization/README.md

 They have to be stored as described in the documentation.

 ## eCO2mix
-Data about the supply and demand equilibrium and provided by Réseau de Transport d’Electricité through [eCO2mix](https://www.rte-france.com/eco2mix/telecharger-les-indicateurs) allows to illustrate the production and the consumption on the French electricity network.
+Data about the supply and demand equilibrium and provided by Réseau de Transport d’Electricité through [eCO2mix](https://www.rte-france.com/eco2mix/telecharger-les-indicateurs) allow to illustrate the production and the consumption on the French electricity network.
 They **can be downloaded automatically**.
 No account is necessary.

 ## ENTSO-E
-The European Network of Transmission System Operators for Electricity publishes fundamental data on its [transparency platform]("https://transparency.entsoe.eu/content/static_content/Static content/knowledge base/SFTP-Transparency_Docs.html").
+The European Network of Transmission System Operators for Electricity publishes fundamental data on its [transparency platform](https://transparency.entso.eu/).
-The source files used for the visualizations in this repository currently **have to be downloaded manually** with the SFTP share.
+The source files used for the visualizations in this repository currently **have to be downloaded manually** with the [SFTP share](<https://transparency.entsoe.eu/content/static_content/Static content/knowledge base/SFTP-Transparency_Docs.html>).
 An account is necessary.

 ## Météo-France